enonic/old-xp-doc/doc/appendix/changes/index.rst

 ------------------
 Enonic XP is now ready for production deployment in clustered environments.
 The clustering utilizes the distributed capabilities of the storage engine and features a new set of distributable events, so developers can easily communicate across cluster nodes.
-We have also created an extensive documentation for how to get started with ref:`clustering`.
+We have also created an extensive documentation for how to get started with :ref:`clustering`.

 Happy scaling everyone :)